-- Explanatory Forward and Financial Review which provides an introduction to the Statement of Accounts and highlights significant matters reported in the Accounts; - Independent Auditor's Report which confirms the opinion of the auditor as to whether the accounting statements present fairly the financial position of the Commissioner and Group; - Statement of Responsibilities which sets out the respective responsibilities of the Commissioner and the Chief Finance Officer in respect of the Statement of Accounts: - Annual Governance Statement which is a statement by the Commissioner, describing how the system of internal control has ensured that his functions have been exercised with a combination of economy, efficiency and effectiveness during the year;
+- Narrative Report which provides an introduction to the Statement of Accounts and highlights significant matters reported in the Accounts; - Independent Auditor's Report which confirms the opinion of the auditor as to whether the accounting statements present fairly the financial position of the Commissioner and Group; - Statement of Responsibilities which sets out the respective responsibilities of the Commissioner and the Chief Finance Officer in respect of the Statement of Accounts; - Annual Governance Statement which is a statement by the Commissioner, describing how the system of internal control has ensured that his functions have been exercised with a combination of economy, efficiency and effectiveness during the year; - Financial Statements: - Movement in Reserves Statement This shows the movement in the year on the different types of reserves held by the Commissioner and reconciles the cost of providing services reported in the Comprehensive Income and Expenditure Statement (CIES) with the cost of services to be funded by taxation; - Comprehensive Income and Expenditure Statement (CIES) This shows the accounting cost in the year of providing services in accordance with generally accepted accounting practice, rather than the amount funded from taxation.

-• Financial Statements:

-- Movement in Reserves Statement This shows the movement in the year on the different types of reserves held by the Commissioner and reconciles the cost of providing services reported in the Comprehensive Income and Expenditure Statement (CIES) with the cost of services to be funded by taxation; - Comprehensive Income and Expenditure Statement (CIES) This shows the accounting cost in the year of providing services in accordance with generally accepted accounting practice, rather than the amount funded from taxation.
 The Commissioner raises taxation to cover expenditure in accordance with Regulations; this may be different from the accounting cost.
-The taxation position is shown in the Movement in Reserves Statement: - Balance Sheet This shows the value of the assets and liabilities (net worth) of the Commissioner as at 31st March 2016; - Cash Flow Statement This summarises, the changes in cash and cash equivalents during the reporting period.
-Cash flows are categorised as operating, investing and financing activities; - Notes to the Financial Accounts These provide further analysis and explanations to the entries in the 'core' financial statements; and - Police Pensions Account This provides information about the financial transactions in respect of the Police pension schemes.
-Each individual Chief Constable is required by legislation (Police Pension Fund Regulations 2007) to operate a Pension Fund using monies provided by the Commissioner.
+The taxation position is shown in the Movement in Reserves Statement; - Balance Sheet This shows the value of the assets and liabilities (net worth) of the Commissioner as at 31st March 2016; - Cash Flow Statement This summarises, the changes in cash and cash equivalents during the reporting period.
+Cash flows are categorised as operating, investing and financing activities; - Police Pensions Account This provides information about the financial transactions in respect of the Police pension schemes.
+Each individual Chief Constable is required by legislation (Police Pension Fund Regulations 2007) to operate a Pension Fund using monies provided by the Commissioner; and - Notes to the Financial Accounts These provide further analysis and explanations to the entries in the 'core' financial statements.